Refinitiv/nginx-sticky-module-ng/README.md

   This is to use cookies exclusively for routing only.
   You can set it to the upstream block, or set `sticky_hide_cookie` in a server or location block.

+Balanced mode settings (Suitable for JSF applications):
+- `balanced`: enable balanced mode, thus sessions will be balanced between upstream servers when servers number changes
+- `balanced_header` and `balanced_value`: header name and value which will be used to trigger new sessions to any instance using round robin

 # Detail Mechanism